JaMugen/Module-1-Assignment/readme.md

 git mv Move file and stage the move

 git pull fetch and merge commits from working branch

+git config --global user.name set the name of user for credit